Over at Gudog HQ we’re pretty obsessed with the story of Owen and Haatchi the Anatolian Shepherd.

 I used to be scared of strangers, then Haatchi came along and now I’m not and that’s how he changed my life.
 I didn’t really meet many others with disabilities and felt like the odd one out, which made me really sad.
 But when I saw Haatchi and saw how strong he was, even though he only had three legs, I became stronger myself.
 I love him so much.

-The Anatolian shepherd dog won after receiving the most votes from the public.
+The Anatolian Shepherd won first place in the Crufts ‘Friends for Life’ category, after receiving the most votes from the public.